 The manual effort required for an analyst to open, read and comprehend an alert is significant.
 To ensure they have a complete picture, they must also identify and consider any related alerts in their investigation.
 Most SOC analysts achieve this by copying and pasting the IP address, file hash, URL, etc. into a browser tab or window that interfaces with threat intelligence sources.
 The results must also be copied and pasted back into the alert or event record to provide context to the existing data.

 Since we’re not going to be able to staff ourselves out of this problem, the logical solution is to find a better way to perform that process.
-A security orchestration, automation and response (SOAR) solution can eliminate most, if not all, of these manual tasks and help ensure every alert is handled in a consistent, repeatable way at machine-speeds.
+A low-code security automation solution can eliminate most, if not all, of these manual tasks and help ensure every alert is handled in a consistent, repeatable way at machine speeds.

-The first step to maximizing your SOAR solution is having strong incident response processes in place.
-These processes are replicated in your SOAR platform as playbooks to accomplish tasks and workflows that orchestrate actions.
+The first step to maximizing your investment is having strong incident response processes in place.
+These processes are replicated in your security automation platform as playbooks to accomplish tasks and workflows that orchestrate actions.
 By doing this, you’re ensuring:

 - Incident response processes are consistent and repeatable, eliminating the potential for human error.

-- SOC improvements are clearly defined and reported with metrics showing drastic reductions to mean times to detect and respond as well as minimal dwell time when responding to alerts.
+- SOC improvements are clearly defined and reported with metrics showing drastic reductions in mean time to detect and respond as well as minimal dwell time when responding to alerts.

-- Documented workflows provide a guidebook for reference while also helping make sure analyst learn and use the proper techniques and methodologies for handling each type of incident.
+- Documented workflows provide a guidebook for reference while also helping make sure analysts learn and use the proper techniques and methodologies for handling each type of incident.

-Tracking return on investment (ROI) in real time with SOAR is easy to accomplish.
-Many SOAR platforms provide an administrative tool that allows you to set a value for the cost to execute a manual action both in time and money.
-Providing this information allows the SOAR platform to calculate in real time the average amount of time and money saved for each action performed by the SOAR platform.
-Swimlane offers the option to get even more granular and provide effort values of time and money for each task executed.
-This enables Swimlane to provide better than average measurements and real-time ROI calculations that can be displayed as needed.
+Tracking return on investment (ROI) in real-time with security automation is easy to accomplish.
+Many modern SOAR platforms, like Turbine, provide an administrative tool that allows you to set a value for the cost to execute a manual action both in time and money.
+Providing this information allows the security automation platform to calculate in real time the average amount of time and money saved for each action performed by the SOAR platform.